SANDF activity rip-off: ‘The General’ is unmasked

 They rescued the young human beings, allegedly duped into paying “exorbitant sums of cash for schooling and enlisting within the SANDF.”

 The victims have been recruited basically from KwaZulu-Natal.
-They had reportedly paid between R300 and R800 for registration R1800 for education and R200 a month due to the last yr.
+They reportedly paid R300 and R800 for registration, R1800 for education, and R200 a month due the last year.

 Ndaba is said to have demanded payment for accommodations from them as well.
-He additionally promised them a revenue of R13 000 a month and stated they could take delivery of the possibility to observe similarly.
+He additionally promised them a revenue of R13 000 a month and stated they could take delivery of the possibility of observing similarly.

 The ladies and men shared a 3-bedroomed residence with one restroom and used two Wendy homes, with ladies and men slumbering together.
 Some slept in the kitchen, passages, eating room, and front room.